 Creativity for Everyone

-Let me emphasize that the course isn’t music-specific, nor is it necessarily aimed at performers (The Musician’s Way is tailored to performers, and this course complements that book).
+Let me emphasize that the course isn’t music-specific, nor is it necessarily aimed at performers (The Musician’s Way is tailored to performers, and this new course complements that book).

 In essence, the course focuses on the universal processes via which we generate and shape ideas, dive into difficulties, and transform kernels of inspiration into finished products, regardless of whether we aspire to compose, write, design, and so forth.